rajeshnair1984/Project_Obesity/README.md

 7. Older generation tend to have higher rate of obesity than younger generation
 8. The higher income, the lower obesity rate

+## Preview of Analysis:
+Heatmap of Obesity in the States
 ![image](https://user-images.githubusercontent.com/80196469/117009469-5c0e5780-ad1e-11eb-93a1-c09f41cd1bb7.png)

 Question 1 :  The more accessible the fast-food restaurant the higher the obesity rate